aaron-salisbury/ProjectTemplates/README.md

 Installation
 ------------
-The latest release in available on the [Marketplace](https://marketplace.visualstudio.com/items?itemName=AaronSalisbury.WindowsProjectTemplates).
+The latest release is available on the [Marketplace](https://marketplace.visualstudio.com/items?itemName=AaronSalisbury.WindowsProjectTemplates).

 For the current development version, download and extract this repository, open the solution file using Visual Studio, and build the ProjectTemplates VSIX project.
 Then navigate to the bin folder of that project and inside the Debug (or Release depending on how you built it) folder and double-click the ProjectTemplates.vsix file.
 The next time you start Visual Studio, the project templates will be available for use when creating a new project.